-- Expungement of Case: The Arizona Board of Nursing does not currently offer the expungement of any past disciplinary case.
+- Expungement of Case: Arizona Board of Nursing currently does not offer any past disciplinary case expungement.
 There would need to be a change in Arizona law for this to become an option.

-NURSYS is a comprehensive national database that enables nurses to gain access to information about their practice privileges and the state board they are registered with.
-Employers can use this service as well because it helps them verify whether someone meets necessary requirements on licensing, discipline history and past employment records all from one source.
+NURSYS is a comprehensive national database that enables nurses to gain access to information about their practice privileges and the state board they registered with.
+Employers can also use this service because it helps them verify whether someone meets the necessary requirements on licensing, discipline history, and past employment records from one source.

-Under current Arizona law, once a disciplinary action is reported to NURSYS from the Arizona Nursing Board it can never be removed.
-Disciplinary actions used to be removed from the Board’s website after 5 years; however, that policy has changed now that the Board no longer hosts their own license verification.
+Under current Arizona law, once a disciplinary action is reported to NURSYS from the Arizona Nursing Board, one can never remove it.
+They used to remove the disciplinary actions from the Board’s website after five years.
+However, that policy has changed now that the Board no longer hosts its own license verification.